RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 ### The Data Deluge: Capturing Moments in Pixels

 The allure of high-definition photos and videos prompts us to click away tirelessly, amassing an astonishing volume of media content.
 Each trip, party, or mundane moment turns into a potential photo or video opportunity.
 We find ourselves grappling with how to store, organize, and manage the ever-growing collection of digital souvenirs.
 Let's try to calculate how much data we generate.
-Taking my phone as an example (s21) I can see that one photo of takes up about 3 mb and 1 minute video is about 500 mblooking thought my gallery I take about 100 pictures and 5 mins of videos on a weekly basis.
+Taking my phone as an example (s21) I can see that one photo takes up about 3 MB and a 1-minute video is about 500 MB.
+Looking through my gallery I take about 100 pictures and 5 mins of videos weekly.
 You might be different, so please use a handy calculator below to find for yourself

 <html>
 <head>